DEFRA/waste-carriers-frontend/README.md

 * Git
 * Access to GitHub
 * Ruby 2.0.0
+	* recommended: use RVM - the Ruby Version Manager
 * Rails 4.0
 * The running services layer (build and deploy waste-exemplar-services)
 * Java 7 JDK - for building the services layer